 I happen to have a thrifted frame and orange plastic canvas already in my studio because I am a craft hoarder.
 I cut my orange canvas to size.

-I wanted black to peek through the back of the orange canvas so I coated the cardboard backing with Crafty Chica paint.
+I wanted black to peek through the back of the orange canvas so I coated the cardboard backing with paint.
 I also painted the inside of the frame black.

 After washing my little prizes and removing them from their shrink wrap prison I picked a few of my favorites.
 Alas, not everyone could fit.
-The next thing I did is using Tacky Glue I attached the toys to the plastic canvas.
+The next thing I did is using glue I attached the toys to the plastic canvas.

 I think the little collection of stickers, witches fingers, keychains and treat bags fits right in with the rest of my collection.
 What do you think?